There are now 3 possible online modes for units:

 - Contact hours

-- This is a practical unit with 2 x 2 hour online collaborate sessions.
-Students must participate in at least two diagnostic assessments for ASD via placement and demonstrate competencies via online activities or additional placement opportunities.
+- This is a practical unit.
+Students must participate in at least two diagnostic assessments for autism via a clinical placement and demonstrate the clinical skills required for a diagnostician through online practical activities and/or additional placement opportunities.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.